alimg/aoe-taunt-bot/README.md

 ### Options

-Fully typed structure of config file is given below
+Fully typed structure of a sample config file is given below

 ```
 {